EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 Comparing with other models, Resnext101-32x8d gives the best accuracy (90%).
 (It was 89% during validation test).

-The model is pretrained and we just remove the last layer (the classifier) and add two additional fully connected layers and a Relu function in between.
+The model is pretrained and I just remove the last layer (the classifier) and add two additional fully connected layers and a Relu function in between.
 The first layer takes 2048 inputs and 128 output, the second layer has 128 input and 5 outputs(5 is the number of classes).

   * ### Model parameters:

-We initialize learning Rate(LR) with 0.0001 and use LR scheduler to find the best LR for each epoch.
+I initialize the  learning Rate(LR) with 0.0001 and use LR scheduler to find the best LR for each epoch.

 ## Results and Findings